dublado/csabapalfi.github.io/_posts/2013-03-25-the-startup-of-you.md

 * how you gather, manage and use **information** will determine if you loose or win
 * stockpiling facts doesn't get you anywhere because **everything is changing**
 * **intelligence by talking to people**
-    * to understand assets, aspirantions, market realitites
+    * to understand assets, aspirations, market realities
     * help to track risks attached to an opportunity
 * network intelligence: map your network, get useful answers